cycloss/recipes/asian-jpn-cn.md

 3. Place all the sauce ingredients in a bowl **separate to the chicken**, add the remaining Seasoning and mix

 4. Heat oil in a skillet over high heat.
-Add the chicken and fry for 1 minute on each side, then transfer to a plate.
+Add the chicken and fry for 1 minute on each side.

-5. Reduce to medium and fry the onion until translucent, then add the garlic and fry until the onion is soft.
+5. Reduce to medium and add the onion, frying for 2-3mins until translucent and soft (keep the lid on the pan as it helps to soften it).
+Add the garlic half way through.

-6. Lower the heat, then add Sauce and chicken.
+6. Lower the heat, then add the sauce.
 Stir until it reduce down and becomes thicker - 1 to 1 1/2 minutes.
 Add water if too thick.

-- Serve immediately with rice and garnish with sliced spring onions.
+7. Serve immediately with rice and garnish with sliced spring onions.

 ## Chinese Pepper Steak